Traditional publishing produces cheap and nasty ebooks, as an afterthought.

-Here are two screen shots of only the first two pages of the preview, which clearly show totally different heading text formatting.
+Here are two screenshots of only the first two pages of the preview, which clearly show totally different heading text formatting.

 “So will we centre them, left align or indent?
 Or make them a hyperlink?
 Big, small or huge, Oh, let’s do them all.
 And what about paragraphing?
 Yes, first line indent, for sure.
 Oh, oops.
 What are those big gaps?
 Who cares, leave them.
 No one will notice a few line breaks.”

-These screen shots are only from the very limited preview on the Amazon website, so I would shudder to think what the book would read like on a Kindle.
+These screenshots are only from the very limited preview on the Amazon website, so I would shudder to think what the book would read like on a Kindle.

 Are the big gaps page breaks?
 How annoying is an ebook with three blank pages in a row?
 Who knows?
 I doubt Harvard University Press do either.

-My suspicion is that this is certainly not their first ebook, but is in fact one in a long line of e-books, published as an afterthought, using a text document formatted for the printed version, with only the addition of contents links, and then uploaded in a few minutes to Amazon, and only caring about charging near the full hardcover price for such a pile of rubbish.
+My suspicion is that this is certainly not their first ebook, but is, in fact, one in a long line of e-books, published as an afterthought, using a text document formatted for the printed version, with only the addition of contents links, and then uploaded in a few minutes to Amazon, and only caring about charging near the full hardcover price for such a pile of rubbish.

 Surely for the price, an hour or two could have been invested by the publisher in producing a readable ebook.

 Needless to say, I didn’t buy this e-book.
 Nor did I order the hardcover version.
-My interest, along my thoughts of being ripped off were already too far developed to bother looking any further at this book.
+My interest, along with my thoughts of being ripped off were already too far developed to bother looking any further at this book.

 However, this is good news for self-publishing authors.
 At least you know how to format an e-book, and don’t kill off your potential reader’s enthusiasm by page two of your book’s preview.

 *Footnote: This is definitely not the first example of horrid ebook formatting I have seen from traditional publishing (and very well known) publishers.
-So many treat ebooks only as an afterthought, but happily rake in the profits by doing next to nothing for their ebook buyers.
+So many treat ebooks only as an afterthought but happily rake in the profits by doing next to nothing for their ebook buyers.